DFE/MONK/doc/source/contributing.rst

 might find information on how to get it on `the Python website`_.

 Another requirement is the version control system used for :term:`MONK`.
-It is called **git** and you can find a lot of information abou tit in the `git book`_.
+It is called **git** and you can find a lot of information about it in the `git book`_.
 To follow this guide it is not necessary to know everything about git, though.
 Do not worry about it.
 The only thing you should have a look at is the `Installing Git`_ chapter.

 Then you will need two development packages.
 One is **python-dev** (might be called *python-devel* on some systems) and the other one